 During the second year the fellow is able to concentrate on the research project under the supervision of a member of the senior staff.
 The fellow has access to a state-of-the-art facility with ample laboratory space and equipment.
 Current research programs include investigations in:

 - Development and evaluation of innovative techniques for cellular engineering

 - Applications of cellular labeling techniques for red blood cell compatibility

 - Molecular red blood cell and immunohematology

 NIH Clinical Center Transfusion Medicine Fellowship Program

 Apply to this program through the NIH Graduate Medical Education Application System.
-There are 2 positions available per year, and candidates should apply nine to twelve months in advance.
+There are 3 positions available per year, and candidates should apply at least nine to twelve months in advance.
 The fellowship assignment is for two years.

 The Transfusion Medicine Fellowship Program is accredited by the Residency Review Committee for Pathology of the Accreditation Council for Graduate Medical Education.
 The first year of training prepares the fellow for the examination in blood banking offered by the American Board of Pathology.
-Qualified candidates must have board certification or eligibility in internal medicine (hematology) or clinical pathology.
+Qualified candidates must have board certification or eligibility in internal medicine, hematology, clinical pathology, pediatrics, anesthesiology.